Why You Should Move To Cambodia Immediately

 THE DIGITAL NOMAD LIFESTYLE

-For those specifically looking to relocate in order to freelance or live this digital nomad lifestyle, Cambodia offers many enviable benefits.
+For those specifically looking to relocate in order to freelance or live this digital nomad lifestyle, a move to Cambodia offers many enviable benefits.

 Wi-fi is widely available across most towns & cities in Cambodia, and mobile internet can be purchased very cheaply.
 There are myriad locations to work remotely, watching people go about their day in an air-conditioned cafe or sat in a leafy courtyard sipping excellent local coffee.
 The internet connections are fast enough to do most types of work, stream videos and upload files, but there are occasional power cuts which can be navigated by living somewhere with a generator in the apartment block.
 There are little to no restrictions on the websites you can visit and you do not need a proxy to access common sites like in neighbouring China.

 Western wages, even from intermittent freelance work, can go a long way here.
-You can comfortably live on $600 per month, and $1000 per month would allow some savings, vacations to neighbouring countries and eating out two-three times a day.
+With a move to Cambodia, you can comfortably live on $600 per month, and $1000 per month would allow some savings, vacations to neighbouring countries and eating out two-three times a day.
 With such a wide range of options for living, eating and travel, a variable income could easily be accommodated if necessary.

-One of the biggest draws of moving here is the ease of staying long term.
+One of the biggest draws of a move to Cambodia is the ease of staying long term.
 For citizens of most countries, getting a visa for Cambodia to live permanently is painless.
 You can easily buy a business visa on arrival for $35, and then extend indefinitely from any travel agent.
 This is far less complicated than Laos, Vietnam or Thailand where visa border runs are necessary unless you have an official local employment.

 Related articles – Check out our Digital Nomad Desires series